 Signs Your Home May Have a Flea Infestation

-- Seeing small, dot-like insects hopping on your furniture – a flea infestation usually shows itself in your bedding, furniture, drapes, or floor cracks
+- Small, dot-like insects hopping on your furniture – Fleas show up in your bedding, furniture, drapes, or floor cracks.

-- Developing hives or a rash near the feet and ankles – flea bites on humans are usually located near the feet, and often develop as a red rash or hives.
+- Developing hives or a rash near feet and ankles – Flea bites on humans are usually located near the feet, and often develop as a red rash or hives.

-A flea infestation can be a huge problem for many Wisconsin homeowners, and the professionals at Ehlers Pest Management are here to help.
-We offer comprehensive, environmentally-friendly methods of pest management services for homeowners throughout the southeast Wisconsin area.
-Give us a call today to schedule an appointment with one of our professional exterminators.
+A flea infestation can be a huge problem for many Wisconsin homeowners, and the professionals at Ehlers are here to help.
+We offer comprehensive, environmentally-friendly methods of pest management services Schedule an appointment with one of our professional exterminators today.

 What Do Fleas Look Like?

 Fleas are reddish-brown, growing up to 1/8 inch in length with three pairs of legs.
 Enlarged hind legs enable fleas to leap up to 7 inches vertically and 13 inches horizontally.
-Fleas are typically found in places where animals sleep and frequent, preferring to attach to a host such as a cat, dog, human, or other species.
+They are typically found in places where animals sleep and frequent, preferring to attach to a host such as a cat, dog, or human.
 Fleas are ectoparasites—animals needing to live on the outside of the host’s body and feed off its blood in order to live and reproduce.

-Fleas lay their eggs when the animal is sleeping, usually in thick, fibrous material such as carpet strands or thickly woven fabric.
+Fleas lay their eggs when animals sleep, usually in thick, fibrous material such as carpet strands or thickly woven fabric.
 Female fleas lay up to 200 eggs at a time, which can led to a massive infestation in a fairly short time.
 Urban wildlife is often the guilty culprit for introducing fleas to household pets and leading them into homes.

 Flea Bite First Aid